AdamBoley/Viscosity-Calculator/README.md

 # **Background**

 By training and profession, I am a chemist.
 I have a first-class honours degree in chemistry and have worked in laboratories for all of my career.
-My current position is with Intertek, testing all manner of petrochemical products - lubricating oils, additives and crude oils.
+My current position is with Intertek, testing all manner of petrochemical products - lubricating oils, additives, crude oils, etc.

 My informal specialty within my team is in the analysis of viscosity, and I do the vast majority of viscosity tests that we are contracted to perform.